mlswg/mls-protocol/draft-ietf-mls-protocol.md

 tree.
 Nodes are _siblings_ if they share the same parent.

-A _subtree_ of a tree is the tree given by the descendants of any node, the _head_ of the subtree The _size_ of a tree or subtree is the number of leaf nodes it contains.
+A _subtree_ of a tree is the tree given by the descendants of any node, the _head_ of the subtree.
+The _size_ of a tree or subtree is the number of leaf nodes it contains.
 For a given parent node, its _left subtree_ is the subtree with its left child as head (respectively _right subtree_).